Tokelau

 In the afteryears the islands became summarized under the geographic term Union Islands, but inclusive further islands, so Olohega (Swains Island or even Gente Hermosa or Olosenga), Pukapuka (Danger Island), Nassau (Lydra Island) and Suwarrow Island.
 The Union Islands were already called Tokelau Islands (by use of the indigenous term) at the end of the 19th century.
 The USA claimed at that point in time some of the islands and some had been even occupied by the USA to ply guano mining.

-1877 · Great Britain declares the islands to a component of the British Western Pacific Territories
+1877 · United Kingdom declares the islands a protectorate and part of the British Western Pacific Territories

 1893 · the administration of the Union Islands becomes handed over to the British protectorate of the Gilbert and Ellice Islands (today Kiribati and Tuvalu)